jadecobra/python_tdd_exercises/source/truth_table_10_material_non_implication.rst

     def material_non_implication(p, q):
         return False

-  the terminal updates to show an :doc:`AssertionError` for the second case
+  the terminal shows an :doc:`AssertionError` for the second case
 * I add a condition for it

   .. code-block:: python